I had a task to do, but what was it? If only I could remember.

 Lion’s mane smoothie

-You can make Lion’s mane mushroom recipe like a smoothie any day or simply add mushroom powder to coffee as well.
+You can make Lion’s mane mushroom recipe like a smoothie any day or simply add the mushroom powder to coffee as well.

 Supplementing Lion’s Mane